 FLOW PROBLEMS SOLUTION Blend or flow is unstable.
 Measure the MFC response voltage on the PC412.
 If the response voltage is changing at the same rate as the instability of the blend, Verify input pressure stability.
 Often, the input gas source, especially for MFC1 will be shared with another process or operation outside of the blender.
 Although the MFC can adjust for slow changing pressure, it cannot respond the pressure fluctuations that occur less than an approximate 10 second cycle.
 Remove all output plumbing connections to verify that something downstream of the system is not causing the instability.
-Replace the MFC.
 Flow rate is saturated, regardless of command.
+INDICATIONS: concentration is too high (MFC2 saturated) or Replace the MFC.
 This normally indicates a failure within the MFC.
 However, first check all PC412 steady state voltages.
 Follow previously recommended procedure (in POWER PROBLEM section) if voltages are not correct. concentration is too low (MFC1 saturated).
 Replace MFC.